 Once triggered, the olfactory neurons send messages to the olfactory bulbs, two lobes at the base of the brain.
 But olfactory messages do not stop there.
 They also trigger brain regions like the limbic system which plays an important role in emotion, mood, stress levels, and behavior as well as heart rate, breathing, blood pressure, and memory.

 Essential oils can lift your mood and make you feel fabulous with a simple whiff of their natural aroma.
 Each oil has a different chemical make-up and therefore a different effect.
-For example:

 The purpose of aromatherapy is to elicit some reaction in the body.
 Since we are all unique, not all oils will benefit everyone in the same manner.
 There is some research and a lot of anecdotal evidence that has shown the positive benefits of aromatherapy, such as relief from anxiety, improved sleep, and improved quality of life.
 But there is still so much to learn.